grayresearch/CX/README.md

 among multiple CPU masters.
 A CFU multiplexer shim may add additional source/destination routing state to a request ID so that response IDs it receives may be routed back to the right CPU master.

+TODO: discuss/decide if the above stratification is sufficient.
+For example, is it acceptable to bundle request handshake + response handshake into one strata, or do we need a lattice "no handshake -> req handshake |
+resp handshake -> req + resp handshake"?